george-hawkins/mini-quad-2023/tx-setup.md

 ### Models

+Note: the `*` to the left of a model name indicates that it's the currently selected model (TODO: maybe add a picture).

 I created two models:

-* Press the _MDL_ button, select the _MODEL01_ entry (by clicking the scroll wheel and selecting _Select model_)) if it's not already selected (marked by an `*` to the left of its name).
+* Press the _MDL_ button, scroll to a free slot, click the scroll wheel and and select _Create model_.
 * Page to the _SETUP_ page and:
   * Set _Model name_ to "Sim".
-  * Scroll all the way down to the _Internel RF_ section and set its _Mode_ to _OFF_, Do the same for the _Mode_ in the _External RF_ section below.
+  * Scroll all the way down to the _Internel RF_ section and set its _Mode_ to _OFF_ (if it's not already off).
+Do the same for the _Mode_ in the _External RF_ section below.
 This makes sure the power hungry radio hardware isn't on when using this model with simulators like Liftoff.

-Back on the main _MODELSEL_ page, click the "Sim" model (with the scroll wheel) and select _Copy model_ and then scroll to a free slot and click the scroll wheel again.
+Back on the main _MODELSEL_ page, click on the entry for the "Sim" model (with the scroll wheel) and select _Copy model_ and then scroll to a free slot and click the scroll wheel again.

-Now, select this model (with the scroll wheel, as above, so, it is now marked with the `*`), page to _SETUP_ and:
+Now, select this model (by clicking it with the scroll wheel and selecting _Select model_ so, it is now marked with the `*`), page to _SETUP_ and:

 * Rename it to "QAV-R 2 DC" (the name of the quad frame or given it some more personalized name).
 * Scroll down to _Internel RF_ section and set the _Mode_ to _CSRF 400k_.